AdvancedBLE/Discovering_BLE_Treadmills/README.md

 <details>

   <summary>nRF Connect iOS</summary>
-  1. Install the nRF connect app <br>
+  1. Install the nRF Connect app <br>
   Note: make sure the treadmill is not connected to any devices or apps.<br>
   2. Click `SCAN`.
 This will scan all the available Bluetooth devices.<br>
   3. Find your treadmill in the list and click `CONNECT`.<br>